grafana/grafana/docs/sources/panels-visualizations/configure-legend/index.md

 ## Sort series

-When your legend is formatted as table and shows calculations, you can sort series by the calculation values.
+When your legend is formatted as a table and displays values, you can sort series by those values.
 To do so, follow these steps:

 1. Edit the panel.